thabsheerporuthiyil/Locomotion/README.md

 ### Backend

+- Build backend images in CI and push them to AWS ECR
 - Deploy Django, Celery, Beat, and notification worker via Helm on K3s or Kubernetes
+- Use AWS SSM for remote deploy execution rather than building on the server

 ### Database and Messaging